Batman (1989 film): Development

+Sam Hamm's script in London Film Museum.

 Burton approached Sam Hamm, a comic book fan, to write the screenplay.
 Hamm decided not to use an origin story, feeling that flashbacks would be more suitable and that "unlocking the mystery" would become part of the storyline.
 He reasoned, "You totally destroy your credibility if you show the literal process by which Bruce Wayne becomes Batman."
 Hamm replaced Silver St. Cloud with Vicki Vale and Rupert Thorne with his own creation, Carl Grissom.
 He completed his script in October 1986, which demoted Dick Grayson to a cameo rather than a supporting character.
 One scene in Hamm's script had a young James Gordon on duty the night of the murder of Bruce Wayne's parents.
 When Hamm's script was rewritten, the scene was deleted, reducing it to a photo in the Gotham Globe newspaper seen in the film.

 Warner Bros. was less willing to move forward on development, despite their enthusiasm for Hamm's script, which Kane greeted with positive feedback.
 Hamm's script was then bootlegged at various comic book stores in the United States.
 Batman was finally given the greenlight to commence pre-production in April 1988, after the success of Burton's Beetlejuice the same year.
 When comic book fans found out about Burton directing the film with Michael Keaton starring in the lead role, controversy arose over the tone and direction Batman was going in.
 Hamm explained, "They hear Tim Burton's name and they think of Pee-wee's Big Adventure.
 They hear Keaton's name, and they think of any number of Michael Keaton comedies.
 You think of the 1960s version of Batman, and it was the complete opposite of our film.
 We tried to market it with a typical dark and serious tone, but the fans didn't believe us."
 To combat negative reports on the film's production, Kane was hired as creative consultant.
 Batman's co-creator, Bill Finger, was uncredited at the time of the film's release and his name was not added to any Batman-related media until 2016.